appwebtech/Ansible-Automation-App-Deployment/README.md

 ## Superuser / Root

-Following the principle of least privileges, I shouldn't have run this as a root (As an admin, I'm used to working this way).
-Each application should be tailored to a specific team-member or a group of users so that incase they break something, you won't have to rebuild the infrastructure or lose critical files.
+Following the principle of least privileges, I shouldn't have run this as root (as an admin, I'm used to working this way and I rarely use sudo unless testing).
+Anyway, each application should be tailored to a specific team-member or a group of users so that incase they break something, you won't have to rebuild the infrastructure or lose critical files.

+By the way, with privileges (admin/root/Superuser) come great responsibilities.
+Always document everything, even if it seems trivial like a request to give temporary permissions to an intern.
+Large companies have very efficient ticketing systems which can track down not only who but the date and time a request was made, whether training was successful and what level of privileges were given.

 To make sure that everything is secure I'll have to create a user (**foo**) with minimum privileges to run the app.
 I'll re-configure the playbook as follows.
 Even though I'm connecting as root (See **hosts** file), I will install node, npm and create the user as **root**, then the user **foo** will deploy the application.